If you regularly leave home laden with a phone and a camera, the Galaxy K Zoom demands your attention.

 Your first impressions of the K Zoom will be dominated by its size.
 We're used to large screens, and the dimensions of the 4.8in display are no problem at all.
 It's the thickness of the phone that's striking.

 With the lens fully retracted it's 20.2mm from front to back, which is about two and half times thicker than a Galaxy S5.
 While we were out and about taking some test photos a passer-by commented "Wow!
 Is that a phone?"

 It's also heavy: 200g, compared to the 145g mass of an S5.
 The increase in size and weight is all down to the camera lens of course, and once you've seen how far it extends at full zoom, you'll end up impressed by how well it manages to squash back down into the main body.

 READ MORE: Samsung Galaxy S5 review

 The good news is that the camera is impressive - for a phone.
-You could pick up a very capable, very small compact camera with a 10x optical zoom for about £130, so we tested the Galaxy K Zoom's snapper directly against the Nikon Coolpix S6700.
+You could pick up a very capable, very small compact camera with a 10x optical zoom for under S$300, so we tested the Galaxy K Zoom's snapper directly against the Nikon Coolpix S6700.
 It turned out to be a very close contest.
 The Nikon sometimes found more detail where the Samsung was inclined to fill pixels with noise and smudges, but the Samsung was generally faster to focus and shoot.
 Then again, the Nikon was quicker to start up.

 The dedicated controls of the Nikon make it a lot easier to use.
 Because of the touchscreen and Android softkeys on the Samsung, it's easy to accidentally turn it on, off, exit the camera app or launch some other app when all you want to do is shoot.
 At the risk of running out of hypothetical extremities, on the other hand, the Samsung's connected nature makes it incredibly easy to edit and share photos directly from the phone.
 So purely as a camera, the Nikon wins, but of course the Samsung is a lot more than just a camera.